 Treatment with low-level laser therapy may be an alternative to medication or surgery.
 The most highly reported benefits include:

-- Heightened metabolic activity increasing oxygen to blood cells, which promotes a more effective immune response
+Heightened metabolic activity increases oxygen to blood cells, which promotes a more effective immune response

 Cold laser therapy has been proven to offer pain relief and improve healing in tissue for a variety of conditions and maladies.
 There is generally no need for medications or special preparation.
 This may make it a preferred treatment for those who prefer not to use drugs or take the risks often associated with surgery.
 Consulting with a medical professional can help patients decide if cold laser therapy is right for them.